2013 Washington Initiative 522: Donors

 Public records of initiative donations are listed at the Washington State Public Disclosure Commission website.

 Dr Bronner's Magic Soap Company was the largest donor in support, and the only pro-522 donor giving more than $1 million.
 The largest donation in opposition was $7.2 million of opposition money was identified as coming from the Grocery Manufacturers Association (GMA), details of which emerged after Washington state attorney general Bob Ferguson filed charges against them for violation of state campaign-finance laws.
 As of October 25, 2013, GMA had reportedly given $11 million in total.

 In 2022, GMA (renamed the Consumer Brands Association) paid $9 million to settle the charges, and apologized for the violations.

 State law requires the top five contributors to be listed.
 As of October 23, 2013 the largest contributors in support of I-522 are Dr Bronner's Magic Soaps, Organic Consumer Fund Committee to Label GMOs in WA State, Joseph Mercola, Presence Marketing Inc, and Nature's Path Foods USA.
 The top five contributors in opposition to I-522 are the Grocery Manufacturers Association, Monsanto Company, DuPont Pioneer, Dow AgroSciences LLC, and Bayer CropScience.

+Results

+Initiative 522 failed with 51% voting against.